Viral video sensation ‘double rainbow guy’ dies at 57

 Vasquez, who called himself Yosemitebear on social media, died early Saturday at a hospital emergency room, the Mariposa County coroner’s office told the Modesto Bee.

 The cause of death has not been released.
-Vasquez had recently posted on his Facebook page that he had gone to get tested for COVID-19 but learned about another unspecified ailment.
+Vasquez had recently posted on his Instagram page that he had gone to get tested for COVID-19 but learned about another unspecified ailment.

 In January 2010, Vasquez posted on YouTube a video shot from his mountainside house of a set of rainbows overlooking the Yosemite valley.
 He notes in the caption that the camera couldn’t capture the rainbows’ intensity and brightness.